-- 75 Buyer power connotes the ability of a buyer to influence the terms and conditions under which the contractual goods are procureds.
-It may be either the result of the buyer's strategic advantages or may result from the existence of a dominant or collective dominant position in the input market9.
-In any case, it is linked to the possession of increased bargaining power by the company operating in the upstream or downstream market, i.e. the ability of this company to impose a deviation from the price or quantity that would be available under competitive conditions10.
-In other words, buyer power is manifested as the buyer's ability to extract from his supplier a wholesale/ supply price (either directly or indirectly, through discounts, benefits, etc.), which is below what would prevail under competitive conditions. - 76 In view of the subject matter of this sector inquiry, the following analysis focuses on examining the issue of buyer power in the retail market.
-After all, the study of buyer power and its impact on competition is particularly important for daily consumer goods markets. - 177 It is important to clarify here the terminology used in this study.
-Bargaining power can be defined as the ability of a company to deviate from the price or quantity resulting from competitive conditions in the market in which the transaction takes place, whether this company is a buyer (in this case it includes the concept of "purchasing power") or a supplier (in this case it includes the concept of "selling power"). - 78 Bargaining power can impact both price and non-price terms11.
-Large supermarket chains, in many cases, are able to control pricing by controlling certain issues such as commissions, discounts, advertising charges and product placement charges on shelves, promotion costs, terms of payment deadlines and settlement discounts12.
-This one-sided control of commercial terms reflects the purchasing power of large supermarkets chains13. - 79 The complexity of the concepts of bargaining and purchasing power is also reflected in the difficulties when developing appropriate measurement methods.
+- Buyer power connotes the ability of a buyer to influence the terms and conditions under which the contractual goods are procured .
+It may be either the result of the buyer's strategic advantages or may result from the existence of a dominant or collective dominant position in the input market .
+In any case, it is linked to the possession of increased bargaining power by the company operating in the upstream or downstream market, i.e. the ability of this company to impose a deviation from the price or quantity that would be available under competitive conditions .
+In other words, buyer power is manifested as the buyer's ability to extract from his supplier a wholesale/ supply price (either directly or indirectly, through discounts, benefits, etc.), which is below what would prevail under competitive conditions. - 80 In view of the subject matter of this sector inquiry, the following analysis focuses on examining the issue of buyer power in the retail market.
+After all, the study of buyer power and its impact on competition is particularly important for daily consumer goods markets. - 81 It is important to clarify here the terminology used in this study.
+Bargaining power can be defined as the ability of a company to deviate from the price or quantity resulting from competitive conditions in the market in which the transaction takes place, whether this company is a buyer (in this case it includes the concept of "purchasing power") or a supplier (in this case it includes the concept of "selling power"). - 82 Bargaining power can impact both price and non-price terms.Large supermarket chains, in many cases, are able to control pricing by controlling certain issues such as commissions, discounts, advertising charges and product placement charges on shelves, promotion costs, terms of payment deadlines and settlement discounts.
+This one-sided control of commercial terms reflects the purchasing power of large supermarkets chains. - 83 The complexity of the concepts of bargaining and purchasing power is also reflected in the difficulties when developing appropriate measurement methods.

-8 B\u03a3.
-OECD, Buyer Power of Multiproduct Retailers, DAFFE/CLP(99)21,18.
+$^{18}\text{B}\lambda.$ OECD, Buyer Power of Multiproduct Retailers, DAFFE/CLP(99)21,18.

-9 A Ezrachi και M Williams, 'Competition Law and the Regulation of Buyer Power and Buyer Cartels in China and Hong Kong' [2014] 9 Asian Journal of Comparative Law 295.
+&lt;sup>19A.Ezrachi and M Williams, 'Competition Law and the Regulation of Buyer Power and Buyer Cartels in China and Hong Kong' [2014] 9 Asian Journal of Comparative Law 295.

-10 I Lianos και C Lombardi, 'Superior Bargaining Power and the Global Food Value Chain: The Wuthering Heights of Competition Law?' σε Competition Law and Policy and the Food Value Chain (Concurrences No 1-2016),23, I Kokkoris, 'Buyer Power Assessment in Competition Law: A Boon or a Menace?'
+&lt;sup>20 I Lianos and C Lombardi, 'Superior Bargaining Power and the Global Food Value Chain: The Wuthering Heights of Competition Law?' σεCompetition Law and Policy and the Food Value Chain (Concurrences No 1-2016),23, I .
+Kokkoris, 'Buyer Power Assessment in Competition Law: A Boon or a Menace?'
 [2006] 29 World Competition 139, RG Noll, "Buyer Power" and Economic Policy' [2005] 72 Antitrust Law Journal 589, WS Grimes, 'Buyer Power and Retail Gatekeeper Power: Protecting Competition and the Atomistic Seller' [2005] 72 Antitrust Law Journal 563.

-11 A. Choi and G. Triantis, The Effect of Bargaining Power on Contract Design (2012) Va.
+A. Choi and G. Triantis, The Effect of Bargaining Power on Contract Design (2012) Va.
 L. Rev. 1665.